 I can write a laundry list of reasons to be #teamJussie.
 I also however, can condemn any wrong doing.
 That’s not my position though.
 With Empire wrapping its final season without Jussie (a decision by the powers that be), I will be taking a hard pass on the show altogether.
 I know what the character Jamaal Lyons means to me, and so many others like myself.
 The character’s absence on the show is not something that I can overlook.
 Jussie gave myself, and black gay men of varying generations a chance to see themselves in the mainstream outside of a reality show sidekick, or a punchline.
 You could not have Jamaal without Jussie.
 The impact and cultural significance of both can not be eradicated.
 His influence has already made a difference in the lives young people struggling with who they are, and grown men seeking the courage to finally live their truth.

 Jussie affirmed me, a black gay man who at times, still struggles with a new out identity.
-He proved that it was ok to be OutFront, living an authentic life.
-He continued the journey of media representation forged by my first gay role model Wilson Cruz.
+He proved that it was ok to be OutFrront, living an authentic life.
+He continued the journey of media representation for me forged by my first gay role model Wilson Cruz.
 By the time I saw Jussie on Empire, I was out to those that mattered.
-I watched and discussed Jamaal’s love life with my sister, and my straight nephew and was in awe of how much times had changed for me.
+I watched and discussed Jamaal’s love life with my sister, and my straight nephew.
+I was in awe of how much had changed in my life in order for that to happen.
 Jussie was a part of that change.
 He helped to normalize the experience of the same gender loving black man, and it wasn’t important to me whether middle America accepted it or not, but rather for men like myself to possess the agency to love ourselves unconditionally.
 For those reasons alone, Jussie Smollett still matters!